-Obamacare mandates that everyone get health insurance or pay a tax.
-But in 2015, there were 12.7 million people who were exempt.
-For example, anyone who doesn't make enough to pay income taxes is exempt.
-They can't pay the penalty because it IS a tax.
+In 2015, there were 12.7 million people who were exempt.
+For example, anyone who didn’t make enough to pay income taxes was exempt.
+They couldn’t pay the penalty because it was a tax.
 No taxes, no penalty.

-The law also realizes that people change jobs, move, etc. Therefore, you are exempt as long as you've had insurance for at least nine months out of the year.
-You also won't pay a penalty if you physically couldn't get insurance because, for example, you were in jail or weren’t in the United States.
+The law also realized that people change jobs, move, etc. So, you were exempt as long as you've had insurance for at least nine months out of the year.
+You also wouldn’t pay a penalty if you physically couldn't get insurance because, for example, you were in jail or weren’t in the United States.

-Exemptions are also granted to members of Indian Tribes, health care sharing ministries, or religious sects that object to insurance.
+Exemptions were also granted to members of Indian Tribes, health care sharing ministries, or religious sects that object to insurance.

-There are nine hardship exemptions for those who can't afford insurance.
-You can apply for one if you:
+There were nine hardship exemptions for those who can't afford insurance.
+You could then apply for one if you:

-- Can’t find insurance that costs less than 8 percent of your income
+- Couldn’t find insurance that cost less than 8% of your income

 - Were homeless, evicted, or received a shut-off notice from a utility company.

-- Earned 138 percent or less of the federal poverty level and your state didn’t expand Medicaid.
+- Earned 138% or less of the federal poverty level and your state didn’t expand Medicaid.

 - Filed for bankruptcy in the last six months.